 Can cockroaches travel in luggage?
 Where on earth did they come from?

-In my own opinion TRAVEL is the culprit.
-Travel is the root source of cockroaches in luggage.
+Having said that, TRAVEL is the culprit and root source of cockroaches in luggage.
 Let’s face it.
 Looking at the nature of travel, of moving from point A to point B, its quite evident travel is to blame.
 WHY?
-Because it is the focal point and the magnet pulling everyone ON BOARD; people travelling by sea, road, air, etcetera.
+It is the focal point and the magnet that pulls everyone ON BOARD.
+These are people travelling by sea, road, air, etcetera.

 Long-distance transportation of cockroaches happens on air crafts, ships and coaches.
 When people go on holiday or on business trips, they do not turn up empty-handed.
 Instead, they bring along all sorts of travel bags.
 Who knows what those travel bags will be carrying?
 No wonder why travellers get so puzzled the moment they discover cockroaches in their luggage.
 Neither do they understand how on earth cockroaches got into their travel luggage in the first place?